-Comparison Chart of Protection Orders in Oregon
+Comparison Chart of Protective Orders in Oregon

-Current as of January 2025
+Current as of February 2024

-FA APA EPPDAPA SAPO SPO ERPO EPO 2. the respondent had actual notice and opportunity to be heard, or was issued, continued, or remains in effect after the respondent received notice of the opportunity to request a hearing and either requested the hearing and didn't show, withdrew the request before the hearing occurred, or did not request a hearing.
-For state firearms prohibitions to apply, the court would need to make a credible threat finding and the petitioner would need to be a family or household member of the respondent.
-(ORS 166.255(1)(a)) For state firearms prohibitions to apply, the court would need to make a credible threat finding and the petitioner would need to be a family or household member of the respondent.
-(ORS 166.255(1)(a)) If there has been no stalking conviction, state firearm prohibition applies only if the court makes a credible threat finding and if the petitioner is a family or household member of the respondent.
-(ORS 166.255(1)(a)) The rest from the fro e court order must strain the respondent om stalking, imidating, molesting, menacing the titioner and includes inding that the spondent represents credible threat to the ysical safety of the titioner.
-RS 166.255(1)(a))
+FAPA EPPDAPA SAPO SPO ERPO EPO after the respondent received notice of the opportunity to request a hearing and either requested the hearing and didn't show, withdrew the request before the hearing occurred, or did not request a hearing.
+The court order must restrain the respondent from stalking, intimidating, molesting, or menacing the petitioner and includes a finding that the respondent represents a credible threat to the physical safety of the petitioner.
+(ORS 166.255(1)(a)) household member of the respondent.
+(ORS 166.255(1)(a)) household member of the respondent.
+(ORS 166.255(1)(a)) a family or household member of the respondent.
+(ORS 166.255(1)(a))

 Materials created by Legal Aid Services of Oregon and Oregon Law Center July 2017.
 Updated by Amy Benedum and Judge Maureen McKnight of the Oregon Judicial Department, and Oregon Law Center February 2020; rev Sept.
-2021, Feb.
-2024 and Jan.
-2025.
+2021 and Feb.
+2024.
 To ensure you have the most updated version, please email ddority@oregonlawcenter.org.